Compare

 redu.cloud vs AWS questions

-Practical answers for startups comparing AWS with redu.cloud.
+Practical answers for startups comparing AWS with redu.cloud in 2026.

 Is redu.cloud a full AWS replacement?

 Not for every workload.
-AWS has a much broader service catalog. redu.cloud focuses on core cloud infrastructure for startups and developers that want to move fast without hyperscaler-level complexity.
+AWS has a much broader service catalogue. redu.cloud focuses on core cloud infrastructure — instances, networks, volumes, clusters, managed databases, Redis, backups, and snapshots — built for startups that want to move fast without hyperscaler-level complexity.

 Is AWS better for large enterprises?

 Often, yes.
-AWS is very strong for enterprises that need a large ecosystem, mature procurement paths, many managed services, and teams with cloud specialists.
+AWS is strong for enterprises that need a vast ecosystem, mature procurement paths, many managed services, compliance certifications, and teams with dedicated cloud specialists.

 Why would a startup choose redu.cloud instead of AWS?

-A startup may choose redu.cloud when it wants real cloud resources, simpler setup, clearer pricing, and less operational complexity early on.
+A startup may choose redu.cloud when it wants real cloud resources, predictable pricing, a native MCP server for AI agent workflows, and less operational complexity early on — without hiring a cloud specialist to get started.

 Can I use redu.cloud together with AWS?

 Yes.
 The goal is not to force an all-or-nothing migration.
-Teams can use redu.cloud where it makes sense and keep other services elsewhere.
+Teams can use redu.cloud for core infrastructure and compute while keeping specific AWS services where they genuinely add value.

 More comparisons